solidi/writing/14-the-manager-stew.md

 ## The Stew

 What is management?
 Perhaps it could be logically reduced to a standard set of tools.
-The one on ones, the staff meetings, the feedback, delegation, performance, and coaching models.
-Difficult conversations. *[You cannot be friends, but you can be friendly.](https://www.manager-tools.com/)*
+The one-on-ones, the staff meetings, the feedback, delegation, performance, coaching models and difficult conversations. *[You cannot be friends, but you can be friendly.](https://www.manager-tools.com/)*

 I would like to introduce a new multitool, primarily a compass.
 With some years into the profession, I have formed a pattern called ***the stew***.
 It is time before work that determines the day, while simultaneously holding a vision of myself, the individuals, and teams in the future.